 STEPHANIE RENÈE PAYNE

 Stephanie Renee Payne is a certified life coach, clinical hypnotherapist, writer, speaker, and educator.
 Her coaching and hypnotherapy practice focuses on facilitating a deep exploration into the self to cultivate self-love, and inner wisdom.
 Stephanie came to this work while engaged in the writing of a memoir, and found herself confronted with childhood trauma.
-This discovery led to a five-year trek studying myriad religious and spiritual practices that ultimately led Stephanie into the healing arts.
+This discovery led to a five-year trek studying alternative healing practices that ultimately led Stephanie into the healing arts.
 Stephanie founded One Woman One Voice Project, a support network for women, and is the author of ESP: Extreme Self-Pampering for the Soul.

 Stephanie lectures on: